 In many of those cases, an emergency watch would have shortened the time between the accident and the hospital admission considerably.

 Medical alert systems come in many different forms: necklaces, bracelets, wristbands, and watches are some of the most popular devices.

 In this post, I’ll show you how to find the best medical alert watch for your senior loved one, what are the most important features to look for, and how to avoid the most common pitfalls.
 While it’s true that there are a lot of models to choose from, only a handful of them is worth the money.

 How Do Medical Alert Watches Work?

 A medical alert watch can recognize many emergency cases.
 For instance, some models can detect falls and lack of activity.
 If the senior wearer falls or no activity is detected over a certain period of time, the medical watch reaches out for immediate help.

 The basic functionality of every medical alert watch is to make it easy for seniors to call for help in case of an emergency.
 Usually, there’s a dedicated button on the watch for this purpose.

-Home-based systems operate over either landline or cellular network but only inside your home.
-They send a signal to the medical alarm base that either reaches out to the medical alert service provider or call the pre-programmed numbers.
+Home-based systems operate over either a landline or a cellular network but only inside your home.
+They send a signal to the medical alarm base that either reaches out to the medical alert service provider or calls the pre-programmed numbers.

 In contrast, mobile systems don’t require a medical alarm base in your home and they work virtually everywhere.
 They’re especially useful when a senior often leaves the house or tends to get lost.